BIGDummyHead/DMemory/README.md

 #### This library has simple methods to read and write memory, relies heavily on IntPtr, and has a unique Detouring system using Code Caves.

+This package is available on Nuget for x86 and x64 archetypes.
+[DM.dll](https://www.nuget.org/packages?q=DM-) on Nuget.

 ### Copy Me

 ```csharp